 In determining national importance, the relevant question is not the importance of the industry or profession in which the individual will work; instead, we focus on "the specific endeavor that the foreign national proposes to undertake."
 See Dhanasar, 26 I&N Dec. at 889.
-Although the record contains evidence relating to the marketing manager profession and associated industry reports and articles, the Petitioner must demonstrate the national importance of her specific, proposed endeavor rather than the importance of marketing managers to the U.S. economy.
+Although the Petitioner initially discussed the importance of developing efficient approaches to the supply chain, the Petitioner must demonstrate the national importance of her specific, proposed endeavor rather than the importance of SCM and logistics.
 In Dhanasar, we noted that "we look for broader implications" of the proposed endeavor and that "[a]n undertaking may have national importance for example, because it has national or even global implications within a particular field."
 Id.
 We also stated that "[a]n endeavor that has significant potential to employ U.S. workers or has other substantial positive economic effects, particularly in an economically depressed area, for instance, may well be understood to have national importance."
 Id. at 890.

-In addition, the Petitioner stresses her "seventeen (17) years of progressive, professional experience in marketing."
-The Petitioner's experience and abilities in her field relate to the second prong of the Dhanasar framework, which "shifts the focus from the proposed endeavor to the foreign national."
+In addition, while the Petitioner stressed "14 years of outstanding professional experience," the Petitioner's experience and abilities in her field relate to the second prong of the Dhanasar framework, which "shifts the focus from the proposed endeavor to the foreign national."
 Id. at 890.
 The issue here is whether the specific endeavor that she proposes to undertake has national importance under Dhanasar's first prong.

 Moreover, to evaluate whether the Petitioner's proposed endeavor satisfies the national importance requirement, we look to evidence documenting the "potential prospective impact" of her work.
-The Petitioner did not offer specific information and evidence to corroborate her assertions that the prospective impact of continuing her work as a marketing manager rises to the level of national importance.
+The Petitioner did not offer specific information and evidence to corroborate her assertions that the prospective impact of continuing her work as an entrepreneur in SCM and logistics rises to the level of national importance.
 In Dhanasar, we determined that the petitioner's teaching activities did not rise to the level of having national importance because they would not impact his field more broadly.
 Id. at 893.
-Here, the record does not show through supporting documentation how her marketing management stands to sufficiently extend beyond the businesses that might employ her, to impact the industry or the U.S. economy more broadly at a level commensurate with national importance.
+Here, the record does not show through supporting documentation how her entrepreneurship stands to sufficiently extend beyond her own company or with other companies conducting business with the Petitioner, to impact the industry or the U.S. economy more broadly at a level commensurate with national importance.